Bolton School: Coat of arms and motto

 The Girls' Division was given permission to display the same arms on a lozenge (i.e. diamond) surmounted by a true-lovers' knot.
 The Girls' Division does not make use of the crest.
 This is unusual in heraldry; although unmarried ladies' parental coats of arms would be displayed in this manner, female institutions such as convents normally utilise a shield.

 The school's motto is Mutare Vel Timere Sperno, meaning "I scorn to change or to fear".
 This is used exclusively by the Boys' Division.

 Former pupils

 Bolton School's alumni are known as Old Girls and Old Boys.
 Former Boys' Division pupils are also known as Old Boltonians.

-The Old Girls' and Old Boys' Association is a thriving global community.
-The Association organises regular reunions and events, keeps former pupils informed of current events at the school and of the successes of their peers, and often invites Old Boys and Old Girls back to the school to share their expertise and life experiences with current pupils.
+There is an Old Girls' and Old Boys' Association.

 The school's Old Boys run and take part in three sports clubs: The Old Boltonians AFC, the Old Boltonians' Golf Society, and the Old Boltonians' Rugby Union Football Club.
 Membership is open to all former pupils and staff.

 For details of notable former pupils please see the List of people educated at Bolton School.